hucker/ten8t/README.md

    conventional lists (`["foo"]`), or even empty values (`""`, `[]`, `None`)
 2) File paths work with both strings (`"file.txt"`) and `pathlib.Path` objects (`pathlib.Path("file.txt")`)
 3) When a list is expected but a single item is provided, the API automatically wraps it in a list
-4) When you pass a list of functions to the checker they can be regular pythong function so they can be of type `Ten8tFunction`.
+4) When you pass a list of functions to the checker they can be regular python function or they can be of type `Ten8tFunction`...`ten8t` will generically wrap the function with no special attributes.

 This approach simplifies integration with configuration files and command-line options by reducing data transformation code.
 While this diverges from strict typing practices, it improves developer